-BNY Mellon defines liquidity as the ability to access funding, convert assets to cash quickly and efficiently, or to roll over or issue new debt, especially during periods of market stress, in order to meet its short-term obligations.
+Liquidity is defined as the ability to access funding, convert assets to cash quickly and efficiently, or to roll over or issue new debt, especially during periods of market stress, in order to meet short-term (up to one year) obligations.

-BNY Mellon defines Funding Liquidity Risk as the risk that it cannot meet its cash and collateral obligations at a reasonable cost for both expected and unexpected cash flow and collateral needs without adversely affecting daily operations or financial conditions.
+Funding Liquidity Risk is the risk that the entity cannot meet its cash and collateral obligations at a reasonable cost for both expected and unexpected cash flow and collateral needs without adversely affecting daily operations or financial conditions.
 Liquidity risk can arise from funding mismatches, market constraints from inability to convert assets to cash, inability to raise cash in the markets, deposit run-off, or contingent liquidity events.
-Changes in economic conditions or exposure to credit, market, operational, legal, and reputational risks also can affect BNY Mellon's liquidity risk profile and are considered in the liquidity risk management framework.
+Changes in economic conditions or exposure to credit, market, operational, legal, and reputational risks also can affect liquidity risk profile and are considered in the liquidity risk management framework.

-BNY Mellon defines Intraday Liquidity Risk as the risk that it cannot access funds during the business day to make payments or settle immediate obligations, usually in real time, primarily due to disruptions or failures.
-The BNY Mellon Intraday Liquidity Policy is specifically dedicated to managing these risks.
+Intraday Liquidity Risk is the risk that the entity cannot access funds during the business day to make payments or settle immediate obligations, usually in real time, primarily due to disruptions or failures.